of EarthWorks Environmental as a company go back to 1995 when company

 widespread failure of most environmental remediation technologies.

 first time a material handling and chemical blending system combination

 for conceptual application.
-While the overall project did not meet
+While the equipment design and overall project did not meet

 EarthWorks efficiency projections, the broad concept of EarthWorks hypothesis was substantially

 proven by ultimately cleaning the soil to non-detect.

 EarthWorks Environmental was